 Hands down the most iconic road trip in California is the Pacific Coast Highway from San Francisco to Los Angeles.
 We have done this road trip several times and it never gets old.
 You can do this route in a few days, but we highly recommend taking it slow to really take in all that is on offer.

-Starting in the Bay Area and heading south, roadtrippers will start off exploring the Monterey Aquarium to the 17 mile drive from Carmel.
+Starting in the Bay Area and heading south, roadtrippers will start off exploring Santa Cruz and the Monterey Aquarium to the 17 mile drive from Carmel.
 From here, you can hike on the majestic cliffs of Big Sur before heading on to Highway 101 for a bit of a detour.
 There is so much to see that even a week doesn’t allow you enough time to fully experience it!
-While on the route, don’t miss the elephant seals, Madonna Inn and Pismo Beach.
+While on the route, don’t miss the elephant seals in San Simeon, Madonna Inn and Pismo Beach.
+Don’t forget Hearst Castle, Cannery Row in Monterey and so many other amazing things along the way.
+Continue on to Santa Monica to finish up or head further down to San Diego by train or car!

 California Road Trip on Highway 395 in the Eastern Sierras

-One of the least known California road trips for visitors to the state is Highway 395 running through the Eastern Sierra mountains.
+One of the least known, but in our opinion best California road trips for visitors to the state is Highway 395 running through the Eastern Sierra mountains.
 This is a great trip to take almost any time of year if you can handle the extreme heat in mid summer or snow in winter!
 No matter the season, this region offers unexpected natural beauty with volcanic rock, limestone tufa towers and snow covered mountains.

 This California road trip route offers a lot of the state’s best destinations, like Death Valley, Alabama Hills, the state’s best bakery in Bishop, amazing natural hot springs, Mono Lake and Bodie Ghost Town.
 All of these locations are stunning and offer some of the best hikes in California.
 In winter you can spend time at Mammoth Lakes to enjoy skiing at several resorts.
 Ghost towns, jalapeno cheddar bread, hot springs and old western movie photo ops – what more could you ask for!